Joaquín Clausell

 Joaquín Quirico Marcelino Clausell Traconis (June 16, 1866 – November 28, 1935) was a Mexican lawyer and political activist, who was predominantly known for his Impressionist paintings of Mexican land and seascapes.

 He was born and raised in the city of Campeche, where he began drawing as a young student.
 However, he had to flee the city for Mexico's capital after confronting Campeche's governor in public.
 In the capital, he made his way to law school, despite poverty, but continued his opposition to the political status quo, landing him in jail, interrupting his studies.
 After he finished his classes he began to work as a journalist in opposition newspapers when in 1893 a series of fictionalized accounts of army campaigns against the Tarahumara people landed him back in jail.
-Escaping his captors and with help, he fled to the US and Paris.
+Escaping his captors and with help, he fled to the U.S. and Paris.
 In the latter city, he discovered Impressionism which he admired but did not begin to produce his own paintings until well after he returned to Mexico.

 Clausell has two periods of production, during the 1900s and from 1920 until his death, with the break coming during the Mexican Revolution.
 His canvas works are almost exclusively dedicated to landscapes with some seascapes, mostly sticking to the base of Impressionism with some experimentation in coloring.
 However he also produced images on the walls of his studio, which are far more varied in theme and style, with elements of Symbolism.
 While he was not integrated with Mexico's art scene during his lifetime, his work was noticed and appreciated by artists such as Diego Rivera and Dr. Atl.
-Since 1995, when a tribute to his work took place at the Mexico's National Art Museum he has been written about and gained more recognition.
+Since 1995, when a tribute to his work took place at the Mexico's National Art Museum, he has been written about and gained more recognition.